 Ability to work well in a multidisciplinary environment

-Interest in working with health care employees
+Interest in working with children and adolescents in crisis

-North Carolina Licensed at time of hire
+North Carolina License complete at time of hire

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or status as a protected veteran.

 Carolina rates among the nation’s great institutions of higher education, set on an historic and beautiful campus that celebrates all four seasons.
 Carolina’s students, faculty and staff come here from around the world, bringing varied cultural, racial and ethnic heritages that help make UNC-Chapel Hill a thriving intellectual center.
 We’re repeatedly ranked the nation’s best value in higher education for students seeking to earn a college degree – the University has garnered the top spot each time since the ranking’s launch in 1998.Whether you’ve just started your career, are new to academia or are a seasoned professional with assorted campus experiences to draw on, we hope you will find a great place at Carolina.